Two of you

 Two bedrooms

 One king, one double.
-Linen sheets in summer, flannel in winter.
+Crisp linen sheets year-round.
 Blackout blinds in both — June light starts at 4:45am here.

 Kitchen icon